liuzywen/liuzywen.github.io/README.md

 ### Zhengyi Liu 👋
  I’m currently working on anhui university.
 I am an associate professor in School of Computer Science and Technology, Anhui University, China.
 I received my B.S., M.S., and Ph.D. from Anhui University, China in 2001,2004 and 2007 respectively.
 My research interests include computer vision and machine learning.

- ### Projects

-1. Natural Science Foundation of Anhui Province, “Saliency and Co-saliency Detection Research for RGB-D images” (1908085MF182), rank 1.
-2. Key Program of Natural Science Project of Educational Commission of Anhui Province, “Research on Key Technologies of Salient Object Detection in Images Based on Deep Learning”(KJ2019A0034), rank 1.
-3. National Key Technology Research and Development Program of the Ministry of Science and Technology of China, “Integration and Application demonstration of Intelligent Interactive Technology in Huizhou Culture Communication”(2015BAK24B01), rank 2.

 ### Papers
 1. Liu, Zhengyi, Song Shi, et al. "Salient object detection for RGB-D image by single stream recurrent convolution neural network."
 Neurocomputing 363 (2019): 46-57.
 2. Liu, Zhengyi, Quanlong Li, and Wei Li.
 "Deep layer guided network for salient object detection."
 Neurocomputing 372 (2020): 55-63.